textileio/papers/draft.md

 Projection
 : An event handler and corresponding reducer/fold function used to build and maintain a view from a set of (filtered) events.
-While projections may lead to the generation of new events, their reducer should be a pure function.
+In general, and projection's reducer should be a "pure" function.

 Views themselves are enabled by projections[^1], which can be thought of as transformations that are applied to each event in a stream.
-They update the data backing the views, be this in memory or persisted to a database.
-In a distributed setting, it may be necessary for projections to define and operate as eventually consistent data structures, to ensure all Peers operating on the same stream of events have a consistent representation of the data.
+They update the data backing the views, be this in-memory or persisted to a database.
+In a distributed setting, it may be necessary for projections to define and operate as eventually consistent data structures, to ensure all peers operating on the same stream of events have a consistent representation of the data.

 ### Eventual Consistency {#sec:EventualConsistency}